Insights & Analysis

 There’s one constant in healthcare: change.
 Count on us to break down the trends so you can stay up to date.
 Follow our take on each piece of this deep, intertwined, and often perplexing industry to find opportunities and practical approaches to move healthcare forward.

-On Jan.
-6, CMS released a proposed rule seeking to implement key policy changes to the MA and Part D programs for Contract Year (CY) 2015.
+On May 19, CMS released the Final Rule on policy changes to the Medicare Advantage (MA) and Medicare Part D programs for Contract Year (CY) 2015.

 A new analysis from Avalere Health finds that individuals choosing an exchange plan based on premiums are most likely to consider plans from Coventry (acquired by Aetna in 2013), Humana, and WellPoint in regions where they participate.